nodech/gpg-setup/readme.md

 (Because all these operations need signatures from master key.)

 > Each link of the Web of Trust is an endorsement of the binding between a public key and a user ID.

+### Expiration date
+You might be tempted to have keys that don't expire, but expiration dates can help you if you lose keys as well as backup of the master key and revocation certificate.
+(But losing those is more problematic, so take good care of backed up keys and certificates)
+You can change expiration date on your keys, so you can choose small expiration date.
+(Maybe setup calendar even to remind you to renew keys) E.g. 2yrs or less should be good enough.

 ### Generating Master Key
 Our master as well as other subkes